arnb-smnta/expense-split-prod-backend/README.md

-Here is a polished and professional version for your README file:

----

 # 💼 **Expense Split Backend API**
 This is a fully hosted backend for the **Expense Split** application, designed for web developers to seamlessly integrate into their frontend projects.